How to Clean Suede Shoes at Home: 5 Easy Steps to Keep Them Looking New

 Here’s a quick list of the things you’ll need, as well as a short description of what they do:

-4. Suede Brush
+4. Restore Texture with a Suede Brush

-You’ll also need a specialized suede brush if you really want to make your suede shoes look good as new.
+You’ll also need a specialized suede brush if you want to make your suede shoes look good as new.

 If you’re missing some or all of the things you’ll need from the list above, you can either head to your local department store or buy them online via Amazon.
 Now that we know what to prepare, it’s time to get cleaning.

-Step 1: Apply Cleanser on the Rag
+Step 1: Apply Cleanser to Your Cloth

-Kiwi Suede and Nubuck Stain Eraser, $6.69 at Amazon
+Kiwi Suede and Nubuck Stain EraserKiwi Suede and Nubuck Stain Eraser, $12.99 on Amazon

 Don’t worry about it too much the first time you clean, though – you’ll find the perfect amount sooner or later.